(by Penelope Rowlands)

-Cook bacon in an 8-inch skillet over medium heat to render its fat, about 12 minutes; cool.
+Cook bacon in an 8-in. skillet over medium heat to render its fat, about 12 minutes; cool.

 Add to egg mixture; set filling aside.

-Roll the dough into a 13-inch circle and transfer to a 11-inch tart pan with a removable bottom, pressing into bottom and sides.
+Roll the dough into a 13-in. circle and transfer to a 11-in. tart pan with a removable bottom, pressing into bottom and sides.

 Trim excess dough; chill for 30 minutes.